BriseRotule/wow-addon-updater/README.md

 ## First-time setup

-This utility has only one dependency :
+This utility has 3 dependencies :

 * A version of [Python](https://www.python.org/) 3 (Any version of Python 3 should do)
+* cloudflare-scrape (pip install cfscrape)
+* PySocks (pip install pysocks)

 ## Configuring the utility